Today In History logo TIH

 The Battle of Evesham in August 1265 was not a battle — it was a slaughter.
 Simon de Montfort, the 6th Earl of Leicester, had led the barons' rebellion against Henry III, established a parliament, and briefly controlled England.
 Then Prince Edward — the king's son — trapped de Montfort at Evesham with his army surrounded on three sides by a river bend.
 De Montfort's men couldn't retreat.
 Edward's troops cut them down.
 De Montfort's body was mutilated afterward, his head sent as a trophy.
 His parliament, the one he'd forced on the king, became the model for the House of Commons.

-James Douglas launched a daring night raid into Weardale during the First Scottish War of Independence, nearly killing the teenage Edward III of England in his tent.
-The raid humiliated the English army and demonstrated that Scotland's guerrilla tactics could threaten even the English king personally.
+James Douglas, Robert the Bruce's most trusted lieutenant, launched a daring night raid into the English camp at Weardale during the First Scottish War of Independence, penetrating so deeply that his men nearly captured or killed the teenage King Edward III in his own tent.
+The audacious attack humiliated the English army and demonstrated that Scotland's guerrilla tactics could threaten even the English king personally.
+Douglas's reputation as "the Black Douglas" made him the most feared Scottish commander on the English border and a figure of legend in both nations.

 The Battle of Al Kasr al Kebir in August 1578 killed three kings.
 King Sebastian of Portugal died leading an invasion of Morocco he'd been warned against by nearly every advisor he had.
 The Moroccan sultan Abd al-Malik died of illness during the battle.
 The pretender to the Moroccan throne also died.
 Sebastian had no heirs.
 His elderly great-uncle Cardinal Henry became king of Portugal at 66 and died two years later, childless.
 Philip II of Spain claimed the succession.
 Portugal and Spain were unified under one crown for sixty years.
 One bad battle.